USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_WRF-CMAQ_build_gcc.md

     5. feedback_restart    (indicate aerosol SW direct effect information is available in the WRF restart file or not)

-* two sample run scripts are provided; run-p.csh (for pure WRF model) and run-cs.csh (for coupled model with SW feedback on, run-c-nswf.csh (for coupled model with SW feedback off).
+* three sample run scripts are provided; run-p.csh (for pure WRF model), run-cs.csh (for coupled model with SW feedback on, and run-c-nswf.csh (for coupled model with SW feedback off).

   - Start with the run-c-nswf.csh script  that specifies direct_sw_feedback = .false.